LaisAxx/webpack-demo/README.md

 # webpack-demo

-demonstration of webpack configuration for react.
+demonstration of webpack configuration for React.